Coffee Culture in San Diego

 Coffee Cycle is a small shop located in Pacific Beach with several different blends and an exuberant culture surrounding biking and cycling.
 The shop itself primarily consists of the barback itself with a couple of seats both indoors and outdoors but is only a few blocks from the beach and stands as one of the best places in Pacific Beach to grab a cup before hitting the beach.
 Coffee Cycle roasts several of their blends themselves with a wide variety of origins from Costa Rica, Colombia, and Ethiopia.
 The baristas are incredibly welcoming and love to tell you about the blends and strike up a conversation.
 They also sell pastries and several kinds of burritos for those looking for a great bite with their coffee.

 Jaunt Coffee Roasters is another incredible smaller shop located in Mira Mesa.
 While they have several outdoor tables, the shop itself primarily consists of their bar and display of their coffee.
 They roast all of their coffee here in San Diego and collaborate with companies which work directly with farmers in order to ensure their beans are ethically sourced.
 They have incredible espresso and are most known for their vibrant Ube lattes.
-They have a wide array of food including pastries, Acaii, and breakfast burritos, however their empanadas are absolutely incredible and stand out as a clear choice.
+They have a wide array of food including pastries, Acai, and breakfast burritos, however their empanadas are absolutely incredible and stand out as a clear choice.
 All of the baristas are super welcoming and make guests feel at home.

 Best San Diego Chains